This document is an informal proposal for the next major revision of the Common Trace Format (CTF): version 2.0 (hereafter named CTF 2).

 In addition to the tags below, any field tag defined by the upper layers of CTF 2 is allowed.

-Tag name Meaning Tagged field constraints
+Tag name | Meaning | Tagged field constraints |

-If more than one field are tagged with this tag, the last one to be encoded in the entire data stream event record header field is the effective ID of the event record class used to encode the rest of the event record.
+Event record class ID field.
+This field indicates the numeric ID of the event record class used to encode the rest of the event record.
+If this tag is not specified, the ID of the event record class used to encode the rest of the event record is implicitly 0.
+If more than one field are tagged with this tag, the last one to be encoded in the entire data stream event record header field is the effective ID of the event record class used to encode the rest of the event record. |

-This field’s type must be an unsigned integer field type, an unsigned enumeration field type, an unsigned variable-length integer field type, or an unsigned variable-length enumeration field type.
+This field’s type must be an unsigned integer field type, an unsigned enumeration field type, an unsigned variable-length integer field type, or an unsigned variable-length enumeration field type. |

 Event record class fragment